 Our religious institutions are closed, so Zoom worship is where it’s at.
 People are experiencing fear and anxiety.
 Worship participation is up across religious faiths in the United States.

 Many states and countries are starting to open up, but there is a sense of caution.

 We have heard about the choir practices where members of a choir got Covid 19 following a rehearsal.
 Also, we have heard about indoor sporting events where athletes got sick after the game.
 We want to get back together, but we also want to be safe.
 Bottom line is we want to know the best way to balance these competing ideas.

 When we sing or take part in athletics inside, there is more spread of aerosol droplets from our breath.
 At first, some doctors recommended canceling ALL sports and music in schools until there is widespread immunity to Covid 19.
 But, there are ways to make these activities safe.
 It is important to look at these ideas.

 Singing and playing instruments are a huge part of the human condition.

 There has to be a middle ground.
 We need to be able to express our emotions through music.
-We can have smaller groups or sit further apart.
-We can continue our music remotely until it is safe to meet in person.
+To do this, we can have smaller groups or sit further apart.
 We can listen to live music with the audience sitting far apart.
-We can think about partitions between musicians.
+Also, we can think about partitions between musicians.
+Or we can continue our music remotely until it is safe to meet in person.

 How do we make music participation safe?